lucid-codr/ns2-patched/README.md

 * Verifies the installation

-**Note** : If you are using the orignal ns-allineone-2.35.tar.gz from sourceforge and not this patched repo You may use the `linux-install-orignal.sh` (ensure `ns-allinone-2.35.tar.gz` is in the home directory) which also applies the patches.
+**Note** : If you are using the orignal ns-allineone-2.35.tar.gz from sourceforge and not this patched repo You may use the `pre-install-orignal.sh` (ensure `ns-allinone-2.35.tar.gz` is in the home directory) which also applies the patches.

 ### 4. Test the installation